 In order to supplement funds provided to our programs through the Board of Education or booster clubs, many of our extracurricular organizations will host fundraisers during the school year.
 These programs are voluntary by virtue of being part of the extracurricular program.
 Any profits realized from fundraising activities are directed back to the specified programs in the school or booster organization.
 Equipment or uniforms purchased with such monies are property of the school or booster club that sponsors the organization.
-At no time should students or parents expect to be "reimbursed" for fundraising activities.
+At no time should students or parents expect to be "reimbursed" for fundraising activities; fundraising dollars belong to the school organization that sponsored the fundraiser.
 Students have an ethical responsibility to deliver goods for which they have taken orders, or return materials taken for fundraising purposes.
 The school or the organization is not responsible for absorbing excess inventory that students promised to deliver but did not fulfill, or for items that a student took for fundraising purposes but did not return.
-All fundraising activities need to be scheduled through the Board office.
+In such cases, the student's school account will be billed appropriately.
+All fundraising activities need to be scheduled through the board office.